-Notifications were extracted using 'diagnosis date' for 2009.
+Notifications were extracted using 'diagnosis date' for 2010.
 Please note the date of diagnosis is the onset date or where the date of onset was not supplied, the earliest of the specimen collection date, the notification date, or the notification receive date.
 As considerable time may have elapsed between the onset and diagnosis dates for hepatitis B and C unspecified cases, the earliest of specimen date, health professional notification date or public health unit notification receive date was used for these conditions.

 The Department of Health and Ageing used tables and concordance files to construct population estimates.
-These tables and concordance files were provided by the AIHW, based on ABS statistical products.
+These tables and concordance files were provided by the AlHW, based on Australian Bureau of Statistics (ABS) statistical products.